-We would like to acknowledge the history of the traditional territory in which the University operates and, we would like to respect the longstanding relationships of the three local First Nations groups of this land and place in Southwestern Ontario.
+We acknowledge the history of the traditional territory in which the University operates and respect the longstanding relationships of the three local First Nations groups of this land and place in Southwestern Ontario.

 The three First Nation communities closest in proximity to Western University are:

-The Schulich School of Medicine & Dentistry is committed to increasing the number of First Nations, Metis and Inuit dentists.
-Schulich Dentistry has two designated seats in each entering class for Indigenous students.
+As a demonstration of our commitment to help increase the number of First Nations, Metis and Inuit dentists, Schulich Dentistry designates 2 seats in each entering class for Indigenous students.

-Applicants self-identified as Indigenous and one of Canada's First Peoples who wish to be considered for the designated seats must indicate this status on their application and provide official confirmation of Indigenous status or proof of ancestral origin.
+Applicants who self-identify as Indigenous who wish to be considered for the designated seats must indicate this status on their application and provide official confirmation of Indigenous status or proof of ancestral origin.

-First Nations, Metis and Inuit applicants considering a future career in Medicine are welcomed and encouraged to contact:
+First Nations, Metis and Inuit applicants considering a future career in Dentistry are welcomed and encouraged to contact: